Ant-Man and the Wasp: Quantumania kicks off Phase 5; the next stage of Multiverse Saga MCU movies.

 The designs of the characters in the Quantum Realm looked so good.
 Although, MODOK didn’t really resemble Corey Stoll that much at all apart from it being a bald head, there could have been some more refininements on his face.

 Overall, the movie seemed great on paper and impressive from the trailers, however the storyline was poorly executed in this movie.
 This Marvel film felt rushed, quite empty and flat in terms of emotional connections and character development.
+It was great to see more appearances of Kang, and how dangerous he can be.

 This mostly left me wanting a Wasp spin-off project starring Michelle Pfeiffer, rather than seeing another Ant-Man movie.